 Your ADHD Brain Is Not Broken: It Simply Needs Traction and Direction

-Many people with ADHD grow up feeling as if something foundational is “wrong” with them.
-They try harder than others, put in more effort than anyone realizes, and still end up overwhelmed, distracted, or caught in cycles of frustration.
+Many individuals with ADHD grow up feeling as if something foundational is “wrong” with them.
+They often try harder than others, putting in more effort than anyone realizes, yet still end up overwhelmed, distracted, or caught in cycles of frustration.
 Over time, this can create a painful narrative: Why can’t I just do what everyone else seems to do so easily?

 At Allied Behavioral Health Services, we remind our clients of something essential: your ADHD brain is not broken.
 It is powerful, capable, and deeply creative.
 It simply operates differently from what modern life often expects.

-To explain this, we might consider two metaphors that feel especially true for many of the individuals we work with.
+To explain this, we might consider two metaphors that resonate with many individuals we work with.

 The Supercar With Plastic Tires